adnammit/notes/interviews.md

 ## Discussion Topics
 * what makes for maintainable code?
-	- follow SRP
+	* follow SRP
-	- use descriptive variable names -- comments should be the exception, not the rule
+	* use descriptive variable names -- comments should be the exception, not the rule
 * compare Monolith (no) -> Microservices (better) -> Monorepo of microservices (yes!)
 * interface vs abstract class
-	- neither interfaces nor abstract classes can be instantiated
+	* neither interfaces nor abstract classes can be instantiated
-	- a derived class may only inherit from one base class, but it may implement multiple interfaces
+	* a derived class may only inherit from one base class, but it may implement multiple interfaces
-	- an abstract class may provide base functionality used by the derived classes
+	* an abstract class may provide base functionality used by the derived classes
+	* an abstract class may contain state (data members) and/or implementation (methods) -- interfaces only contain declarations
+	* abstract classes may contain any type of access modifier -- interfaces contain public only
+	* abstract classes support static members -- interfaces do not
-	- what's the point of a pure abstract class? it might be easier to extend later on with a virtual property or method
+	* what's the point of a pure abstract class? it might be easier to extend later on with a virtual property or method
 * what is an object literal?
 * what is reflection?
 * what are examples of antipatterns?
 * when would you use a NoSQL database?
 * know your acronyms:
-	- SOLID
+	* SOLID
-	- CAP theorem
+	* CAP theorem
-	- ACID
+	* ACID
-	- IoC
+	* IoC
-	- DI
+	* DI
-	- CRUD vs CQRS
+	* CRUD vs CQRS
 * design patterns: book by Gang of Four
-	- singleton: class which only allows one instance of itself to be created; manages concurrent access to a single resource (such as logging, caching, configuration); may be lazy loaded
+	* singleton: class which only allows one instance of itself to be created; manages concurrent access to a single resource (such as logging, caching, configuration); may be lazy loaded
-	- factory: decouple/abstract means of creating objects from the client; a means of creating objects without specifying the exact class that will be created using inheritance; way of centrally managing implementation details and ensuring objects are always created in the correct state
+	* factory: decouple/abstract means of creating objects from the client; a means of creating objects without specifying the exact class that will be created using inheritance; way of centrally managing implementation details and ensuring objects are always created in the correct state

 ### Algorithms
 * Big O notation: "this algorithm takes at most x amount of time". identify algorithms as being:
-	- constant (pop, dequeue)
+	* constant (pop, dequeue)
-	- logarithmic (divide and conquer)
+	* logarithmic (divide and conquer)
-	- linear (foreach in data set)
+	* linear (foreach in data set)
-	- quadratic (nested for loops)
+	* quadratic (nested for loops)
 * recursion
 * powers of 2 ?